 She said: "Many Chinese women can't find work.
 So they do this work.
 It requires low skill level."

 She said: "I earn £600-700 per week.
 My rent is £500 a month.

 "I was on a student visa, and have been in the UK for almost two years.
 I overstayed.
 But I haven't had problems with the police.
 They leave me alone."

-She told the BBC she plans to work for a couple of years until her debts are paid, and then wants to return China.
-She has a child in China.
+She told the BBC she plans to work for a couple of years until her debts are paid, and then wants to return China, where her child is.

 She says she has no regrets about coming to the UK.

-The full story is can be heard in a BBC Radio Ulster documentary Vice Girl or Victim? broadcast on Sunday at 12:30 GMT and on the iPlayer.
-It will be be repeated on BBC Ulster on Thursday, February 19 at 19:30.
+The full story can be heard in a BBC Radio Ulster documentary - Vice Girl or Victim - on Sunday at 12:30 GMT and on the iPlayer.